 The hearing officer shall make reasonable efforts to compel the attendance of any witness Requested by the student, his or her parent, guardian or representative.
-The

-Hearing Officer may Invoke the subpoena procedures of the District and shall in his or her sole discretion issue a subpoena in the name of the Board of Education upon reasonable advance request in writing by the student, parent, guardian or representative seeking the assistance of the hearing officer I obtaining the attendance of a witness or witnesses.

-- 5. Hearing Examiner's Report and Superintendent's Determination After the hearing is concluded, the hearing examiner shall within a reasonable time Prepare a report of his or her findings with a recommendation of the action to be taken and the Reasons for the recommendations of the particular action.
+The Hearing Officer may Invoke the subpoena procedures of the District and shall in his or her sole discretion issue a subpoena in the name of the Board of Education upon reasonable advance request in writing by the student, parent, guardian or representative seeking the assistance of the hearing officer I obtaining the attendance of a witness or witnesses. - After the hearing is concluded, the hearing examiner shall within a reasonable time Prepare a report of his or her findings with a recommendation of the action to be taken and the Reasons for the recommendations of the particular action.
 The Hearing Examiner's Recommendation may range from no action, through the entire field of counseling, to long term Suspension, expulsion, mandatory reassignment or an alternative educational placement under §79-a4a, 197.01, and as described in this policy.
+A student will not be required to attend the alternative education program in order to complete classwork and homework.
+The superintendent shall review the examiner's

-The superintendent shall review the examiner's Report and may change, revoke, or impose the sanction recommended by the hearing examiner As long as the Superintendent does not impose a sanction more severe than that recommended By the Hearing Examiner.
+Report and may change, revoke, or impose the sanction recommended by the hearing examiner As long as the Superintendent does not impose a sanction more severe than that recommended By the Hearing Examiner.
 Written notice of the findings and recommendations of the Hearing Examiner and the determination of the Superintendent shall be made by Certified or Registered Mail or by personal delivery to the student or the student's parent or guardian and upon receipt of such written notice, the determination of the Superintendent shall take effect immediately.
-Nothing in this policy shall require the hearing officer to place a student in an alternative placement unless required by the Nebraska Department of Education regulations. - 6.
-Appeal Of The Superintendent's Determination
+Nothing in this policy shall require the hearing officer to place a student in an alternative placement unless required by the Nebraska Department of Education regulations.

+6. Appeal Of The Superintendent's Determination